 - You should receive an email inviting you to the celebration.
 We ask that you use that format to invite your families and community members.
 We appreciate your help with getting the word out.

 - Plan to be at Clarkston Junior High School by 6:15 to set up your presentation.
 Program promptly begins at 6:30pm.

-Kids Helping Kids - Focuses on how children can help with hunger.
+Kids Helping Kids - Focuses on how children can help with hunger through Gleaners Food Bank.

 Learning to Give **- Search this resource warehouse for lesson ideas and support.

 Oakland County Parks - Check out their calendar and upcoming events.
-Many partner opportunities are available during the year.
+Many partner opportunities are available.

-Random Acts of Kindness - Website with wonderful service opportunities and ideas.
-They have a link for specific plans that could be valuable for an ASL project.
+Random Acts of Kindness** - Website with wonderful service opportunities and ideas.
+They have a link for specific plans that could be valuable for K-8 ASL projects.

 Season of Service (SOS) - Projects organized by national holidays and other days of celebration.

-ASL Workshop Reflections - From our resident expert, CORENA BELL!
-These are the reflection ideas shared during our ASL workshops.
+ASL Workshop Reflections -CORENA BELL shared these reflection ideas during our ASL workshops.